node-machine/machinepack-boilerplate/README.md

 ```
 This is how it will show up on NPM as well as on http://node-machine.org.
 For instance, if I chose `machinepack-foo`, the generated documentation would be available at http://node-machine.org/machinepack-foo.

+Next, go through and replace the `author` and `repository.url` and `description` with your name (or preferred pseudonym), the actual github repo you'll be using for your machinepack, and a short description of what kind of machines this machinepack contains.

-> Note that `"machinepack"` is listed as a keyword in the `package.json` file- this is important so that the machinepack module is automatically picked up by our script on the http://node-machine.org website.
-Curious how this works?
+For a complete reference of all of the machinepack-specific `package.json` properties, check out http://node-machine.org/spec/machinepack.
+In particular,  note that `"machinepack"` and `"machines"` are listed as keywords in the `package.json` file- this is important so that the machinepack module is automatically picked up by our script on the http://node-machine.org website.

+> Curious how this works?
 Check out [machinepack-npm](http://github.com/mikermcneil/machinepack-npm)

 ##### Publishing to NPM